Raman Skirmunt: War, revolution and independence efforts

 In January 1917, he headed the Minsk branch of the Belarusian Society for Aid to War Victims, which served to provide a cover for political groups banned by the German occupation forces.
 He was also the head of the Minsk Provincial Food Committee.

-From March 27 to July 10, 1917, he was the chairman of the Belarusian National Committee in Minsk.
+From 27 March to 10 July 1917 he was the chairman of the Belarusian National Committee in Minsk.
 In April 1917, he headed the Belarusian delegation to the Russian Provisional Government, which controlled the central and eastern territories of Belarus together with Minsk, demanding the autonomy of Belarus.

-When, in connection with the elections to the Constituent Assembly of Russia, the Main Polish Election Committee of the Minsk District was established in Minsk on October 8, 1917, Skirmunt became a member of this committee.
+When, in connection with the elections to the Constituent Assembly of Russia, the Main Polish Election Committee of the Minsk District was established in Minsk on 8 October 1917, Skirmunt became a member of this committee.
 He took part in the elections of deputies from the Minsk province to the Constituent Assembly of Russia in Minsk as the first candidate from the list "Bloc of landowners" of the Minsk province (list No. 3 - which included Belarusian, Polish and Russian landowners), but lost.

 After the October Revolution Skirmunt took part in the Belarusian Congress of District Councils of the Minsk Province, where he was among the initiators of the resolution of the Great Belarusian Council regarding the conclusion of peace between Russia and Germany and the unification of all Belarusian lands under Russian rule.
-He participated in the First All-Belarusian Congress, which was held on December 7-18, 1917 in Minsk, and was elected to the council of the congress, as an unofficial representative of local Polish and Belarusian interests.
+He participated in the First All-Belarusian Congress, which was held on 7-18 December 1917 in Minsk, and was elected to the council of the congress, as an unofficial representative of local Polish and Belarusian interests.

 During the German occupation of Minsk in February 1918, he headed the "Minsk Belarusian Representation".
 In April 1918 Skirmunt became a member of the Council of the newly proclaimed Belarusian Democratic Republic; in July he became Prime Minister of Belarus and secretary for foreign affairs.
-On July 21, 1918, he resigned from the post of Prime Minister.
+On 21 July 1918 he resigned from the post of Prime Minister.
 In November 1918 he led the Belarusian diplomatic delegation in Germany and Switzerland seeking international recognition of Belarus.

 In November 1918, as part of an extraordinary Belarusian delegation, he was in Germany and Switzerland for the purpose of recognizing the independence of Belarus.
 He was one of the founders of the Polish-Belarusian Society in Warsaw (1919).
 Like Edward Vainilovich, he advocated the creation of a Polish-Belarusian federation.
 During the Polish-Soviet War he tried to prevent the division of Belarus between the opposing sides.